A long history of persecution

 Current threats to tigers can be separated into:

-- Poaching, which includes the illegal trade of tiger parts and products
+- Raise awareness against the trade and consumption of tiger parts and products

 Poaching and Illegal Trade